dev-henen/PHP-JS-End-to-End-Encryption/README.md

-# SessionEncryptor Project
+# SessionEncryptor Library

+## Overview

-This project provides a secure method for encrypting and decrypting sensitive data between a client and a server using RSA encryption.
-The encryption is performed on the client side using JavaScript, while decryption occurs on the server side using PHP.
+The `SessionEncryptor` library provides a secure method for encrypting and decrypting sensitive data transmitted between a client (using JavaScript) and a server (using PHP).
+This library leverages a combination of RSA and AES encryption techniques to ensure secure communication.
+The RSA encryption is used to securely transmit a symmetric AES key, which is then used to encrypt and decrypt the actual data.

+The project consists of two main components:

+1. **JavaScript Client (`Encryptor` Class):** Handles encryption of data on the client side.
+2. **PHP Server (`SessionEncryptor` Class):** Manages key generation and decryption on the server side.

 ## Table of Contents